jetty840/Sailfish-MightyBoardFirmware/docs/azteeg-x3/azteeg_x3_v2.0.md

 ![x3_v2_wiring-1](x3_v2_wiring-1.png "Main board wiring")
 ![x3_v2_wiring-2](x3_v2_wiring-2.png "Cover board wiring")

+* Endstops: XY-min Sailfish builds
+	* All endstops wired as per the Azteeg silkscreen.
+	* By default the endstops are assumed HIGH when inactive and LOW when triggered.
+This can be changed via RepG's "Onboard Preferences".

+* Endstops: XY-max Sailfish builds
+	* Z minimum and Z maximum are as per the Azteeg silkscreen.
+	* Since many MakerBot style printers use X and Y maximum homing but the Azteeg only provides terminals for minimum endstops, Sailfish switches the min and max endstops for X and Y.  To hook up X and Y max endstops, connect to the "Xmin"" and "Ymin" terminals on the Azteeg.
+	* By default the endstops are assumed HIGH when inactive and LOW when triggered.
+This can be changed via RepG's "Onboard Preferences".

+* Pause Stop switch (P-Stop, optional):
+	* For either builds, XY-min or XY-max, wire the P-Stop to the position silkscreened as "Xmax" on the Azteeg X3 board.
+	* P-Stop switches default to activating when they go LOW.

 * Motor wiring
     * Wire as you normally would.
     * ReplicatorG 40 - Sailfish has options in the "Onboard Preferences"